 Research Project (PSYC 490) is a Core for major students, which covers two semester work.
 In addition to the long essay, one core and at least two electives must be taken in the second semester.

-A Combined Psychology student should take a total of 3 core courses in the year and at least two electives (15 credits).
+A Combined Psychology student should take a total of 3 core courses (9 credits) and at least two electives (6 credits) in the year.
+Total credits in the year is15.